 The mature Christian doesn’t necessarily have their act together.
 They do, however exemplify the fruits of the Spirit.
 They are also typically humble, merciful, gracious … seekers of God and the good of others, aware of their faults, honest with others about them, and ever so not schismatic.
 They ground their existence, purpose, values, and contentment in God rather than the things of this world.

 Winn’s biography of Eugene H. Peterson portrays him as that type of person, whether he expressed these things as an individual, a husband, a father, a pastor, an author, or a seminary teacher.
 His passion for God gave meaning and purpose to all these areas of life.
-The book serves as a wonderful complement to The Pastor: A Memoir.
+Winn’s authorized biography of Peterson serves as a wonderful complement to The Pastor: A Memoir.

 If you haven’t read Peterson’s books and you’re a pastor, please do so.
 If you have, this one by Winn Collier may helpfully complete what you’ve previously read.

 Thanks Winn!
 Peterson and Isaiah, it seems, had kindred passions.
 Isaiah typifies his with these words: “My soul yearns for you in the night; in the morning my spirit longs for you“ (Isa 26:9).
-You represent Peterson’s passion for God by your title, A Burning in My Bones.
+Winn presents Peterson’s passion for God by the title for this biography on Peterson, A Burning in My Bones.